cms-sw/cms-sw.github.io/PRWorkflow.md

    - Pull requests including new packages [Too be filled in]

 ### Code review
    - Once your pull request is submitted, it is assigned a set of categories (e.g., "reconsturction") based on which packages have been changed.
+The mapping of code package to group is [here](https://github.com/cms-sw/cms-bot/blob/master/categories.py).
 Here is an example showing a new pull request with labels added and its milestone release (e.g., "CMSSW_8_0_X")
 ![PR](images/PR_addLabels.png)
    - The responsibles for those categories get an automatic email (from cmsbuild) asking them to review the proposed changes.
 Until their review is complete, your pull request has a label that indicates it is waiting for their signature (e.g., "reconstruction-pending")
    - In addition, your PR will get labels for "tests-pending", "comparisons-pending" and "orp-pending".
 These are explained in the following steps.